cloudposse/docs/content/geodesic/module/with-kops.md

 {{% /dialog %}}

-# Update a cluster
+# Update a Cluster

-Run `kops replace -f /conf/kops/manifest.yaml` to update the cluster (this will just update the cluster state and store it in the S3 bucket, but not the AWS resources for the cluster).
+Run `kops replace -f /conf/kops/manifest.yaml` to update the cluster.
+This will just update the cluster state in the S3 bucket, but not modify any of the underlying AWS resources for the cluster.

-## Provision the cluster
+## Apply the Updates

-Run the following to provision the AWS resources for the cluster.
+Run the following command to update the AWS resources for the cluster.
 The `--yes` will apply the changes non-interactively.

 ```
 kops update cluster --name us-west-2.staging.example.com --yes